 To our knowledge, this has been the first randomized clinical trial to explore the effects of RIPC on pediatric LT.
 Moreover, we had discussed the effects of RIPC on recipients and donors simultaneously.
 Generally, RIPC had been performed on donors, while the grafts treated with RIPC were subsequently transplanted to recipients.
 However, the grafts were flushed to cleanse the organ of blood before storage and introduction into the recipients which could flush away potential protective “triggers” for alleviating IRI[49].
 Therefore, RIPC among recipients seemed to promote better effects compared to RIPC among donors.
-Our study was designed such that patients were divided into four groups, which allowed us to comprehensively understand the effects of RIPC on both donors and recipients.
+Our study was designed such that patients were divided into four groups, which allowed us to understand comprehensively the effects of RIPC on both donors and recipients.
 Accordingly, our findings showed that RIPC might have fairly limited effects for protecting liver function or reducing incidences of EAD, PNF and postoperative complications among both donors and recipients.
-Though our study leaded to a negative result, it was of high significance and helped us understand the effects of RIPC in pediatric LT.
+Though our study led to a negative result, it was of high significance and helped us understand the effects of RIPC in pediatric LT.
 Some reasons may help us understand these results.
 First of all, the muscle and neural system are relatively immature and undeveloped in children.
 As a result, the effects of RIPC may have been weakened when the RIPC was performed in recipients, compared with adults.
 Second, the potential protective “triggers” for alleviating IRI in grafts may have been flushed away before storage and introduction into the recipients.
-Given the differences in recipients, samples, interventions, and group design, it is reasonable to assume that our findings may be inconsistent with those presented in studies that showed significant protective effects of RIPC[18,36].
+Given the differences in recipients, samples, interventions and group design, it is reasonable to assume that our findings may be inconsistent with those presented in studies that showed significant protective effects of RIPC[18,36].

 Some limitations of the present study are worth noting.
 First, this was a single-center study.
 As such, the inclusion of more centers and more samples would strengthen the clinical significance of the study.
-Second, measuring more indicators of liver function and IRI, such as interleukin-2, interleukin-6, tumor necrosis factor, malonaldehyde, and creatine phosphokinase, would provide more useful information.
+Second, measuring more indicators of liver function and IRI, such as interleukin-2, interleukin-6, tumor necrosis factor, malonaldehyde and creatine phosphokinase, would provide more useful information.
 Third, owing to the lack of consensus regarding the optimal RIPC protocols for adults and children, the cycle and time could have been insufficient to yield the best beneficial effects.
 In future studies, we would like to attempt more intervention methods.

 CONCLUSION

-In conclusion, the present study suggested that RIPC may have limited beneficial effects on liver and renal function, overall survival, or incidences of EAD, PNF, and postoperative complications among recipients undergoing LT, as well as liver function among donors.
+In conclusion, the present study suggested that RIPC may have limited beneficial effects on liver and renal function, overall survival or incidences of EAD, PNF and postoperative complications among recipients undergoing LT, as well as liver function among donors.
 Nonetheless, more clinical trials regarding the effects of RIPC on pediatric LT are warranted.

 ARTICLE HIGHLIGHTS